 Scheduling more than one dry run ensures better presentations.
 And it increases the chances that they will be able to attend at least one of them.

-That can quickly turn into a costly situation.
+Also, don't leave anything to chance; that can quickly turn into a costly situation.
 You risk receiving negative social media feedback, demoralizing your team, and alienating sponsors and donors.
-It goes without saying that as a proactive event organizer, you should make room in your budget for a dry-run event.
+It goes without saying that, as a proactive event organizer, you should make room in your budget for a dry-run event.
 It could end up saving you money in the long run.

 4 things to do on the day of your event

-These are list of things you can do on the day of your event when you arrive early;
+These are list of things you can do on the day of your event when you arrive early:

-- Turn on the lights and check that they are pointing in the right direction as practised
+Turn on the lights and check that they are pointing in the right direction, as practiced Test out the microphones

-- Set up the tables and chairs and make sure everyone can see what’s going on from wherever they are.
+Set up the tables and chairs, and make sure everyone can see what's going on from wherever they are.
+All documents, slides, and files should be in their right folders.

-We don’t just have the right space for your events at The Zone; we also have trained and skilled support staff who can assist you with the overall setup during your dry runs and the main event.
+Finally, every event necessitates the presence of people with the necessary skills to ensure that everything runs smoothly throughout the duration of the main event.
+We don't just have the right space for your events at The Zone we also have trained and skilled support staff who can assist you with the overall setup during your dry runs and the main event.

 This will free you from the hassle of running around for your audience and allow you to concentrate on more important deliverables.

-Take a virtual tour of our facility here and book a space for your event
+Take a virtual tour of our facility hereand book a space for your event